ben423423n32j14e/homeseer2mqtt/README.md

 # homeseer2mqtt
-HomeSeer MQTT interface via Node-Red.
+Creates an MQTT interface for HomeSeer via Node-Red.
 <BR>
 * Polls HomeSeers JSON interface identifying device status changes and relaying them to a MQTT channel (typically with less than 200ms delay), eg this level of delay is typically not noticable to humans.
 * Battery level is automatically added to the MQTT payload for each battery device (enhancement)